AdobeDocs/deliverability-learn.en/help/additional-resources/blocklist-databases.md

 ---
 title: Real-time Blackhole Lists
-description:  Learn about databases of IP addresses and domains that are reputed to be used by spammers.
+description:  Learn about databases of IP addresses and domains likely to be used by spammers.
+feature: Additional resources
-feature: Deliverability
+topics: Deliverability
 kt:
 thumbnail:
 doc-type: article